d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ## Controversy

-Intuitively, batch normalization is thought to somehow make the optimization landscape smoother.
+Intuitively, batch normalization is thought to make the optimization landscape smoother.
 However, we must be careful to distinguish between speculative intuitions and true explanations for the phenomena that we observe when training deep models.
-Recall that we do not even know why simpler deep neural networks (MLPs and conventional CNNs) generalize so well.
+Recall that we do not even know why simpler deep neural networks (MLPs and conventional CNNs) generalize well in the first place.
-Despite dropout and L2 regularization, they remain too flexible to admit conventional learning-theoretic generalization guarantees.
+Even with dropout and L2 regularization, they remain so flexible that their ability to generalize to unseen data cannot be explained via conventional learning-theoretic generalization guarantees.

-In the original paper proposing batch normalization, the authors, in addition to introducing a powerful and useful tool offered an explanation for why it works: by reducing *internal covariate shift*.
+In the original paper proposing batch normalization, the authors, in addition to introducing a powerful and useful tool, offered an explanation for why it works: by reducing *internal covariate shift*.
-Presumably by *internal covariate shift* the authors meant something like the intuition expressed above---the notion that the distribution of activations changes over the course of training.
+Presumably by *internal covariate shift* the authors meant something like the intuition expressed above—the notion that the distribution of activations changes over the course of training.
 However there were two problems with this explanation:
 (1) This drift is very different from *covariate shift*, rendering the name a misnomer.
-(2) The explanation remains ill-defined (and thus unproven)---rendering *why precisely this technique works* an open question.
+(2) The explanation offers an under-specified intuition but leaves the question of *why precisely this technique works* an open question wanting for a rigorous explanation.
-Throughout this book we aim to convey the intuitions that practitioners use to guide their development of deep neural networks.
+Throughout this book, we aim to convey the intuitions that practitioners use to guide their development of deep neural networks.
-However, it's important to separate these guiding heuristics from established scientific fact.
+However, we believe that it is important to separate these guiding intuitions from established sceintific fact.
 Eventually, when you master this material and start writing your own research papers you will want to be clear to delineate between technical claims and hunches.

-Following the success of batch normalization, its explanation and via *internal covariate shift* became a hot topic that has been revisted several times both in the technical literature and in the broader discourse about how machine learning research ought to be presented.
-Ali Rahimi popularly raised this issue during a memorable speech while accepting a Test of Time Award at the NeurIPS conference in 2017 and the issue was revisited in a recent position paper on troubling trends in machine learning :cite:`Lipton.Steinhardt.2018`.
+Following the success of batch normalization, its explanation in terms of *internal covariate shift* has repeatedly surfaced in debates in the technical literature and broader discourse about how to present machine learning research.
+In a memorable speech given while accepting a Test of Time Award at the 2017 NeurIPS conference,
+Ali Rahimi used *internal covariate shift* as a focal point in an argument likening the modern practice of deep learning to alchemy.
+Subsequently, the example was revisited in detail in a position paper outlining troubling trends in machine learning :cite:`Lipton.Steinhardt.2018`.
 In the technical literature other authors (:cite:`Santurkar.Tsipras.Ilyas.ea.2018`) have proposed alternative explanations for the success of BN, some claiming that BN's success comes despite exhibiting behavior that is in some ways opposite to those claimed in the original paper.

+We note that the *internal covariate shift* is no more worthy of criticism than any of thousands of similarly vague claims made every year in the technical ML literature.
+Likely, its resonance as a focal point of these debates owes to its broad recognizability to the target audience.
+Batch normalization has proven an indispensable method, applied in nearly all deployed image classifiers, earning the paper that introduced the technique tens of thousands of citations.

 ## Summary